norahellstadius/Project_Droid/README.md

 This Python program automates Jira ticket creation.
 Simply provide a title, and the program generates a scoped ticket and uploads it to Jira.

 ## Approach
 Utilizing the [Bard](https://bard.google.com/chat) (LLM from Google) API, this program generates ticket content from user-provided titles.
 Post-processing involves regex filters and iterative refinement, enhancing the output's structure and ensuring a tailored result.
-The iterative refinement involves taking Bard's initial output and utilizing it in a subsequent prompt, ensuring the final output adheres to the expected structure.

 ## Important
 For the python program to work you need to ensure that you set up the credentials for both Bard and Jira.
 This setup is detailed in the Installation section below.